We asked 20 people on what it means to be an American in this day and age.

 I have been, and always will be an American, only with a little flair.
 I think most Americans have that these days, a little flair.
 A little of something that makes us different makes us free, makes us American, in our own way.

 To be an American means to have respect and honor for your land and those that live on it with you.

-It means, having freedom of expression, beliefs, and emotion.
-It means living the life you want to live, every day regardless of your race, religion or gender.
-It is a beautiful blend of individual flair coming together to make one colorful flag of red, white and blue.
+It means, having the freedom of expression, beliefs, and emotion.
+It means living the life you want to live, every day regardless of your race, religion, or gender.
+It is a beautiful blend of individual flair coming together to make one colorful flag of red, white, and blue.